ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Basic Authentication and Authorization

 Ballerina supports Basic Authentication and Authorizations for services.
-The user information can be provided through a configuration file.
-The `http:BasicAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value.
+The `http:BasicAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value which is `Basic <token>`.
 Then the extracted credential will be passed to the initialized AuthProvider and get validated.
-The `auth:InboundBasicAuthProvider` is used to read the user information from the configuration file and authenticate the credential passed by the AuthHandler.
+The `jwt:InboundBasicAuthProvider` is used to read the user information from the configuration file and authenticate the credential passed by the AuthHandler.

 ```ballerina
 import ballerina/auth;